muratk3n/thirdwave/en/README.md

 ---

 UBI + Crypto is likely 3W.
-Current 2W system cld pull it off, but they likely wont.
+Current 2W system cld do UBI, through its channels, but seems unlikely for now.

 ---